hereismari/playing-games-with-tfjs/README.md

        "img": "imgs/snake_screenshot.png",
        "url": "https://github.com/maryrosecook/retro-games",
        "author": "maryrosecook"
 }
 ```

 This information is used only for display.
-But, **when the user press play an event named *name* (in this case 'snake') will be dispatched**, and your game should start playing when this event happens.
+But, **when the user press play an event named *name* (in this case 'snake') will be dispatched**, and your game should start running when this event happens.

 And that's it :smile:!